PythWare/Aldnoah-Engine/README.md

 It is essential that unless you know what you're doing, you must not remove taildata.
 Taildata is 6 bytes of data added to every unpacked file (not files unpacked from subcontainers since subcontainer unpacked files get repacked, they don't need taildata) that is used by the Mod Manager for applying/disabling mods.
 Taildata does not impact the usability/moddability of files so mod away without worry.

+# Audio Modding

+To replace audio, place your new kvs files within the folder of the kvs subcontainer you want to rebuild (i.e., entry_00000 folder which has 9,750 kvs files, if you wanted to replace audio files from it you'd replace the files within it with yours).
+Name your new kvs files after the kvs files you want to replace (i.e., let's say 024.kvs belongs to xiahou dun and you want to replace with a new voiced audio, name your new voiced audio 024.kvs and replace the original kvs within the subfolder).
+It's important you place your KVS files into the subcontainer folder before running subcontainer repacking.
+So let's say you want to dub Orochi 3, you'd replace each Japanese KVS file within the subcontainers with your KVS file named after the file it's replacing and then rebuild with aldnoah engine.

 # Things to keep in mind

+Each subcontainer unpacked will create a folder named after the subcontainer file which stores the subcontainer's unpacked files.

 Depending on the game the unpacking may take a few minutes.
 If the status bar seems stuck to you, it isn't.
 It's doing a lot of unpacking/decompressing, Orochi 3 has over 164k files so some games may take a few minutes to unpack.